Save 15% on your first auto-ship purchase. Enter SAVE15 at checkout.

 Eye problems to look out for

-There are many signs and symptoms to watch out for when it comes to monitoring the health of your kitten’s eyes:
+There are many signs and symptoms to watch for when it comes to monitoring the health of your kitten’s eyes:

 • Conjunctivitis: Inflammation of the tissue inside the eyelids